-Fabrinet ("we", "us" and "our") provides advanced optical packaging and precision optical, electro-mechanical and electronic manufacturing services to original equipment manufacturers ("OEMs") of complex products such as optical communication components, modules and sub-systems, industrial lasers, medical devices and sensors.
+We provide advanced optical packaging and precision optical, electro-mechanical and electronic manufacturing services to original equipment manufacturers ("OEMs") of complex products such as optical communication components, modules and sub-systems, industrial lasers, medical devices and sensors.
 We offer a broad range of advanced optical and electro-mechanical capabilities across the entire manufacturing process, including process design and engineering, supply chain management, manufacturing, complex printed circuit board assembly, advanced packaging, integration, final assembly and test.
 Although we focus primarily on low-volume production of a wide variety of high complexity products, which we refer to as "low-volume, high-mix," we also have the capability to accommodate high-volume production.
 Based on our experience with and positive feedback we have received from our customers, we believe we are a global leader in providing these services to the optical communications, industrial lasers and automotive markets.

 Our customer base includes companies in complex industries that require advanced precision manufacturing capabilities, such as optical communications, industrial lasers, automotive and sensors.
 Our customers in these industries support a growing number of end-markets, including automotive, biotechnology, communications, materials processing, medical devices, metrology and semiconductor processing.
-Our revenues from lasers, sensors and other markets as a percentage of total revenues have decreased from 25.5% for the year ended June 24, 2016 ("fiscal year 2016") to 22.0% for the year ended June 30, 2017 ("fiscal year 2017"), while our revenues from optical communications products as a percentage of total revenues have increased from 74.5% for fiscal year 2016 to 78.0% for fiscal year 2017.
+Our total revenues for the year ended June 29, 2018 ("fiscal year 2018") decreased by \$48.6 million, or 3.4%, from \$1.42 billion for the year ended June 30, 2017 ("fiscal year 2017") to \$1.37 billion for fiscal year 2018.
+Our revenues from lasers, sensors and other markets as a percentage of total revenues increased from 22.0% for fiscal year 2017 to 27.1% for fiscal year 2018, while our revenues from optical communications products as a percentage of total revenues have decreased from 78.0% for fiscal year 2017 to 72.9% for fiscal year 2018.